-NOTE: Some recent parsers now fail to validate OS MasterMap using these schemas as working practices and XML schema specification clarifications have led to GML 2.1.2 being rendered invalid.
+NOTE: some recent parsers now fail to validate OS MasterMap using these schemas as working practices and XML schema specification clarifications have led to GML 2.1.2 use declining.

 Schema descriptions

 The W3C-provided XSDs and DTDs are:

 - xml.xsd to allow the use of the xml:lang attribute for language qualification.

 - XMLSchema.dtd required by xml.xsd.

 - datatypes.dtd required by XMLSchema.dtd.